 Develop a long-term strategy for growth and operate for the long haul in India

-Focus on innovation for the Indian market and customer, which starts with asking the customer base what is important to them and ultimately to their patients Recognize the importance, to the Indian customer, to the Indian government, of establishing production facilities in India to contribute value in-market (while also creating a base for exports)
+Recognize the importance, to the Indian customer, to the Indian government, of establishing production facilities in India to contribute value in-market (while also creating a base for exports)

-Adopt innovative business models and engage in public-private partnerships while setting up the right revenue-realization models Better align with India's strategic priorities and focus on public health, to increase influence across the industry value chain as a whole Finally, be realistic in factoring in the limits to the size of the India market
+Better align with India's strategic priorities and focus on public health, to increase influence across the industry value chain as a whole

 The innovation ecosystem in India has been steadily growing in the past several years with over 120 companies that are developing products and solutions for the Indian and emerging markets.
 Many of these start-ups have also garnered investors' interest.
 Companies have developed innovation hubs wherein targeted short-, medium-, and long-term interventions will go a long way in building an innovation talent pool in India.